 Much of the appeal of Exeter also comes from its rich history.
 Historians first acknowledge Exeter as a Roman town born as early as 50AD.
 The land was used in a bid to become an administrative centre of the region.
 Throughout the trials and tribulations of the following centuries, it was the famous cathedral, built in the eleventh century that maintained Exeter’s powerful status.

 The historic structure epitomises the city’s heritage.
 Demolished and rebuilt on several occasions throughout its 950-year history, today it still stands as one of the UK’s greatest cathedrals and finest examples of Gothic architecture.
-Naturally, the historic site attracts its own following of tourists, of which many opt to stay SITU’s Exeter furnished housing within easy walking distance.
+Naturally, the Exeter Cathedral attracts its own following of tourists, of which many opt to stay in Exeter city apartments to make sure they are within easy walking distance.

 Alongside the cathedral though, there are many other attractions which display Exeter’s fine history.
 History enthusiasts could visit the Royal Albert Museum, Exeter’s Underground Passages or even the Guildhall on the High Street.
 Therefore, it is worthwhile taking the Red Coat Guided Tour.
-These tours provide a great way for those staying in Exeter furnished short lets or short term accommodation to quickly learn more about the city’s past when they initially arrive.
+These tours provide a great way for those staying in short term accommodation or short term lets in Exeter to quickly learn more about the city’s past when they initially arrive.